Our Lady of Prompt Succor: National Shrine

 The statue of Our Lady of Prompt Succor was moved from the Old Ursuline convent in the French Quarter to the National Shrine of Our Lady of Prompt Succor, located on the State Street campus of Ursuline Academy and Convent.
 The National Votive Shrine of Our Lady of Prompt Succor was constructed during the 1920s and consecrated on January 6, 1928.
 The Shrine is the responsibility of the Ursuline Sisters of the Roman Union, Central Province.

 The Old Ursuline Convent is located at 1100 Chartres Street in the French Quarter.
 The attached chapel is now known as St. Mary's.
 The church and the convent are open for tours daily.

 Servants of Our Lady of Prompt Succor

-The Servants of Our Lady of Prompt Succor are members of the New York Chapter of the Archconfraternity of Our Lady of Prompt Succor.
-They were established in 1991, working tirelessly to promote devotion to Our Lady of Prompt Succor, especially for the conversion of the United States to a permanent culture of life.
-The Holy Sacrifice of the Mass, according to the Tridentine and Dominican usages and the Byzantine Divine Liturgy are both broadcast by the Servants, on the internet, so to unite members and viewers, worldwide, in a common effort to pray for the defense of life in all stages.
+The Servants of Our Lady of Prompt Succor are members of the New York Chapter of the Archconfraternity of Our Lady of Prompt Succor; established in 2000.
+The Archconfraternity of New Orleans is headquartered at the National Shrine of Our Lady of Prompt Succor, New Orleans, Louisiana.

+In response to Jesus’ words on the cross to Saint John the Apostle, '(Gospel of John 19:27)':“Behold, Your Mother” as His Blood ran down the cross, the mission of the Servants is to honor the Blessed Virgin Mary as Mother and protectress of the country, by working to promote and extend devotion to the Mother of God under the title of Our Lady of Prompt Succor, throughout the United States and the world, following the statutes of same Archconfraternity.

+The Servants sponsor the Traditional Latin Mass in honor of Our Lady of Prompt Succor, as well as the Byzantine Divine Liturgy, beseeching the Blessed Virgin Mary to intercede before Her Son for the conversion and sanctification of the United States and its protection of human life in all its stages.